WELCOME TO THE HISTORICAL SOCIETY OF THE COCALICO VALLEY

-Meetings are held at 7:30 P.M. at the Ephrata Public Library, 550 S. Reading Road, Ephrata unless otherwise stated.
+Informative lectures on the subject about area life in the 18th to 20th centuries are presented by local experts in their respective fields.
+The programsare held at 7:00 P.M. at the Ephrata Public Library, 550 S. Reading Road, Ephrata unless otherwise stated.
 Open free to the public.

 (In case of inclement weather, Society programs will follow the Ephrata School District closing schedule.)

 Everyone looks forward to this annual program!
 Come and share your one-of-a-kind treasures with friends at this event.
 See if you can "Stump the Chumps."
 This program will be held next door to the Library in the Exploritoium.

 February 28, Road Signs of Pennsylvania Towns